rocheseb/ginput/README.md

 the 'merradap' modes require a .netrc file in your home directory with credentials to connect to urs.earthdata.nasa.gov

-arg4: (optional, default=12:00)  hour:minute (HH:MM) for the starting time, default is local time, add 'UT' to use UTC time (15:30 will be local, 15:30UTC will be UTC)
+arg4: (optional, default=12:00)  hour:minute (HH:MM) for the starting time in local time

 arg5: (optional, default=24) time step in hours (can be decimal)